Skip to main content

 Which model for which task

-Greenfield projects and scaffolding: Context window matters here.
-Claude Opus 4.6 and GPT-5.4 both offer 1M token windows, letting you feed in large specs or existing codebases.
-Gemini 3.1 Pro also has 1M context.
+Greenfield projects: Context window matters.
+Claude Opus 4.6, GPT-5.4 Pro, and Gemini 3.1 Pro all offer 1M tokens.
 GPT-5.3 Codex is limited to 400K.

 The bottom line